 You’ll be seeing a lot more of him here soon!

-There’s another online beard contest going on right now: The Beard Contest 2007.
+There’s another online beard contest going on right now: (defunct link deleted).
 It’s on a smaller scale than Whiskerino.
 Be sure to check it out, too!

 Today is the first of November.
 The date has become sort of the official start of beard growing season in the northern hemisphere.
 If you’ve been thinking of growing a beard, it’s a great time to start.
 If you’re a little too shy to go it alone, start a beard-growing contest among friends or co-workers.
 It’s the perfect excuse.
 At the end of the contest, of course, you can always choose to remain bearded.